Set-Conditional Set Generation for Particle Physics: Models and Training

-While the MMD metric enjoys strong theoretical guarantees, such as vanishing when $p=q$, we observed empirically, that training directly on it as a loss converges poorly.
-We thus use a heuristic proxy loss which facilitates training and empirically correlates well with the MMD, which we track during training as a metric.
-In Fig.~\ref{fig:losses} we show that minimizing the proxy loss also minimizes the tracked MMD.
+While the MMD metric enjoys strong theoretical guarantees, such as vanishing when $p=q$, we observed empirically that training directly on it as a loss converges poorly.
+We thus use a heuristic proxy loss that facilitates training and empirically correlates well with the MMD, which we track during training as a metric.
+In Fig.~\ref{fig:losses}, we show that minimizing the proxy loss also minimizes the tracked MMD.
+Due to the cost of the MMD computation, the figure is shown for only one event.
 In this proxy, we use the minimum kernel entry $L_\mathrm{proxy} = \mathrm{min}_{x_i,x'_j}k(x_i,x'_j)$, where $x_i$ is a member of the reference set and $x'_j$ is from the generative model sampling.
-It is an upper bound on the final $-2 \mathbb{E}_{p,q}[k(x,x')]$ term in the $\mathrm{MMD}$ definition.
-Effectively we perform a second Hungarian Algorithm matching the reconstructed replicas with the target once, additionally to the particle-by-particle assignment.
+It isThus, weer bound on the final $-2 \mathbb{E}_{p,q}[k(x,x')]$ term in the $\mathrm{MMD}$ definition.
+Effectively we perform a second Hungarian Algorithm matching the reconstructed replicas with the target once, in addition to the particle-by-particle assignment.
 The total loss $L = L_\mathrm{card.}+L_\mathrm{proxy}$ is averaged over all truth events $T$.
-Due to its expensive computation, we only train for 200 epochs (6 days).
-Both models are jointly optimized using the Adam optimizer~\cite{kingma2014adam}.
+Due to its expensive computation, we only train for 200 epochs (6 days) using the same optimizer, learning rate, and GPU as for the cVAE.
+The final models were selected based on their performance on the validation set.
+The code used in these studies is provided in~\cite{note:github}.